wimvanderbauwhede/argodsm/docs/tutorial.md

 The first step is adding the ArgoDSM initialization and finalization function.
 Specifically, `argo::init` needs to be run in `main` before any other functions are called, and `argo::finalize` should be the last ArgoDSM function called before exiting `main`.
-In the current version of ArgoDSM, `argo::init` has one optional argument which indicates the total amount of memory ArgoDSM should allocate.
-When the value is given to `argo::init`, it will be used.
-If it is omitted, the value (in bytes) in the environment variable `ARGO_MEMORY_SIZE` will be used to set the total amount of memory available to ArgoDSM.
+In the current version of ArgoDSM, `argo::init` has two optional arguments which indicate the amount of shared memory (in bytes) ArgoDSM should allocate and the desired local cache size, respectively.
+When the values are given to `argo::init`, they will be used.
+If one or both are omitted, then the value (in bytes) in the environment variable `ARGO_MEMORY_SIZE` (for the shared memory size) and `ARGO_CACHE_SIZE` (for the local cache size) will be used instead.
+If the environment variables are empty, some default numbers will be used.
+At the time of this writing they are 8GB and 1GB for shared memory and local cache size, respectively.

 In addition to adding the ArgoDSM initialization and finalization functions, there are three main tasks that need to be done to convert a pthreads